dotdotvictor/final-project/README.md

 What if there was a reverse trip involved where the spacecraft had to return back to Earth?

 What is the fastest time for a spacecraft to reach its target destination using gravity assist (exploring the changes in position of planets)

+How many times can gravity assist be used in the model?

 ### Resources